qLibc

 char * qstr_comma_number ( int number)

-Convert integer to comma string.
+Convert an integer to a comma-separated string.

 Parameters